evanwill/web-crash-course/content/4-js.md

 Notice that we didn't have to write any JS to add the Modal example.
 Bootstrap's library takes care of it all if you follow the mark up pattern (basically adding the `data-target` attribute).

+{% include alert.md text="To debug JS, be sure to open your browser's dev tools and look at the **Console**.
+Any error messages will appear there!
+You can also use `console.log()` to send debug messages from your script." color="success" %}

 ------------